-Auditions for the 2016-2017 BXP Dance Company and the BXP Dance Crew will be held on Thursday, July 14th from 3:30-6:30pm.
-The choreography for the auditions will be taught on Wednesday, July 13th from 3:30-6:30pm.
-The FOCUS Summer Dance Intensive is required for all dancers auditioning for the BXP Dance Company or the BXP Dance Crew.
-Details on auditioning are given out during the first week of the FOCUS Summer Dance Intensive.
+Auditions for the 2019-2020 BXP Dance Company and the BXP Dance Crew will be held on Thursday, July 25th from 3:00-6:30pm.
+The choreography for the auditions will be taught on Wednesday, July 24th from 3:30-6:30pm.
+The ARTIST Summer Dance Intensive is required for all dancers auditioning for the BXP Dance Company or the BXP Dance Crew.
+Details on auditioning are given out during the first week of the ARTIST Summer Dance Intensive.
 Please pick up an audition packet at the Information Desk.

 - You must be at least 7 years old by September.

-- The 3 week FOCUS Summer Dance Intensive is mandatory for all that are planning to audition.
+- The 3 week ARTIST Summer Dance Intensive is mandatory for all that are planning to audition.
 Dance training is year round and a dancer must always keep up with their technique; there is no “off-season”.
-Taking the FOCUS Summer Dance Intensive does not automatically make one a company member.
+Taking the ARTIST Summer Dance Intensive does not automatically make one a company member.

 - If selected, you will be required to take two ballet classes, one contemporary class, one company technique class, one company rehearsal class; although other classes may be taken.